tigeryy87/tigeryy87.github.io/_posts/2023-09-01-Software-Engineer-Intern .md

 ## Project Overview

-Goal: This endeavor revolves around the creation of a web application designed to compile and present statistics from OSHA's Injury Tracking Application.
+`Goal`: This endeavor revolves around the creation of a web application designed to compile and present statistics from OSHA's Injury Tracking Application.
 OSHA, an acronym for Occupational Safety and Health Administration, involves the collection and reporting of data pertaining to accidents and injuries across various industries and companies on an annual basis.

-Problem Statement: We were tasked with developing and deploying a comprehensive web application using Django and Javascript.
+`Problem Statement`: We were tasked with developing and deploying a comprehensive web application using Django and Javascript.
 This involved containerizing the application using Docker and subsequently deploying it on AWS to facilitate the reporting of statistics from OSHA's Injury Tracking Application.
 An initial codebase was provided, encompassing fundamental features of the website.

-Long-term Goals: Reveal's injury tracker holds significant importance as it provides public access to Occupational Safety and Health Administration (OSHA) data, which was previously obtained through legal action.
+`Long-term Goals`: Reveal's injury tracker holds significant importance as it provides public access to Occupational Safety and Health Administration (OSHA) data, which was previously obtained through legal action.
 The tool enables users to search and filter by company name, location, and industry, effectively visualizing injury rates and comparing them to industry standards, ultimately shedding light on workplace safety and highlighting the impact of injuries that lead to serious consequences.

 ## About RevealNews: